Do Insurance Companies and Medicaid Cover Gender-Affirming Care?

 - Hysterectomy

-So how does this play out?
+So, how does this play out in real life?
 Let's say a Hawaii resident's health insurance typically covers a mastectomy.
-Under this law, the insurer cannot deny coverage for a mastectomy done for the purpose of gender affirmation or transition.
+Under this law, an insurer cannot deny coverage for a mastectomy done for the purpose of gender affirmation or transition.
+It applies to both private insurers and Medicaid, requiring coverage for gender-affirming treatments.

 Iowa

-Iowa's Medicaid program provides coverage for gender-affirming care following a 2021 district court ruling, Vasquez v.
+Iowa's Civil Rights Act did prohibit discrimination based on gender identity.
+It required the state's Medicaid program, as well as private insurers, to provide coverage for medically necessary gender-affirming care following a 2021 district court ruling, Vasquez v.
 Iowa Department of Human Services.
 The court found the denial of Medicaid coverage for gender-affirming care to be unconstitutional.

 Maryland